left click for Español

 A sense of faith, guiding the ability to focus, and encouraging an expectation of achievement are all important aspects of success in school and life.
 St. Mary Star of the Sea School is proud in offering this approach and the results achieved.

-Our goals as the preschool teachers are to have the children develop in a Christian manner in all areas of learning - spiritual, social, physical, emotional, and academic.
+My goals as the preschool teacher are to have the children develop in a Christian manner in all areas of learning - spiritual, social, physical, emotional, and academic.
 Children will be guided to be independent individuals so they can meet the challenges in their immediate environment.
 At the end of preschool, the child will have developed listening skills, experience meaningful language, identify color, size, shape, and texture.
 Children will develop the ability to handle a pencil correctly, print and identify letters, numbers, and their name.
 In addition, they will acquire an awareness of the world around them.

 Kindergarten - Mrs. Laura Gersch